WHAT DOES AN EQUIPMENT TECHNICIAN DO?

 - Safety Compliance: Ensure that all requested service work is done safely with appropriate tools and that hazardous situations are identified.

-- User Support & Training: Contact users for training and support of services.
+- User Support and Training: Contact users for training and support of services.

 - Operations Coordination: Coordinate on-site operations and support employees and customers using equipment tracking software and services.